psf/requests/README.rst

 See `the same code, without Requests <https://gist.github.com/973705>`_.

-Requests allow you to send HTTP/1.1 requests.
-You can add headers, form data, multipart files, and parameters with simple Python dictionaries, and access the response data in the same way.
+Requests allows you to send HTTP/1.1 requests.
+You can add headers, form data, multi-part files, and parameters with simple Python dictionaries, and access the response data in the same way.
 It's powered by httplib and `urllib3
 <https://github.com/shazow/urllib3>`_, but it does all the hard work and crazy
 hacks for you.